DataDog/datadog-agent/docs/dogstatsd/internals.md

 Input: slice of MetricSamples

-The NoAggregationStreamWorker runs an infinite loop in a goroutine, it receives metric sample with timestamp and batches them to send them as fast as possible to the intake.
-It performs no aggregation nor extra processing except from adding tags to the metrics.
+The NoAggregationStreamWorker runs an infinite loop in a goroutine.
+It receives metric samples with timestamps, and it batches them to be sent as quickly as possible to the intake.
+It performs no aggregation nor extra processing, except from adding tags to the metrics.

 It is running only when `dogstatsd_no_aggregation_pipeline` is set to `true`.

-Payload it is sending to the intake (through the normal `Serializer`/`Forwarder` pieces) contains at maximum `dogstatsd_no_aggregation_pipeline_batch_size` metrics, default is `256`.
+The payload being sent to the intake (through the normal `Serializer`/`Forwarder` pieces) contains, at maximum, `dogstatsd_no_aggregation_pipeline_batch_size` metrics.
+This value defaults to `256`.